 INDIRECTLY CONDITIONED SPACE: An enclosed space within a building that is not a heated or cooled space, whose area weighted heat transfer coefficient to heated or cooled spaces exceeds that to the outdoors or to unconditioned spaces; or through which air from heated or cooled spaces is transferred at a rate exceeding three air changes per hour.
-Enclosed corridors between conditioned spaces shall be considered as indirectly conditioned space.
+Enclosed corridors between conditioned space.
 (See Heated Space, Cooled Space and Unconditioned Space.)